martincooperbiz/hax/README.md

 ## About the project

-This tool is meticulously crafted for ethical hacking practice, simulating diverse cyber attack payloads to detect successful outcomes.
+This tool is expertly designed for ethical hacking, using intelligent cyber attack simulations to identify successful outcomes.
+It uploads results to the cloud for advanced data analytics, refining models for future attacks.

 The implemented attacks are: